 T S Eliot had other words that try to encapsulate what I've been trying to say of the evening.

-"Time present and time past Are both perhaps present in time future, And time future contained in time past."
-No. 1 of Four Quartets
+Time present and past are both present in the future, and time future is contained in the past.

 In finishing, let me remind you that linen is a cloth of the highest quality and has been recognised as thus for thousands of years.
 As a reminder of the importance of linen in Northern Ireland, the flax flower has been chosen as the logo for our Northern Ireland assembly.
 In biblical times, pharaoh honoured Joseph by arraying him in vestures of fine linen and putting a gold chain around his neck.
 When Joseph of Arimathaea wished to show honour to Christ's body, he wrapped it in a clean linen cloth.
 And I think the medical professionals of whom I've spoken briefly tonight have demonstrated a quality in their work and the other threads of their lives.